 - Send a link to your email newsletter subscribers.

 In the past, many customers approached store personnel to find out more about a product.
 But today, online buyers do their research before making a purchase.
-Make the decision-making process easier for them by providing all the information they need so they can reach a buying decision faster.
+So make the decision-making process easier for them by providing all the information they need to reach a buying decision faster.

 It’s a win-win for you and your customers.

-Do you have tips or best practices to share on buyer’s guide creation and promotion?
-Leave them below.
+Do you have tips or best practices for buyer’s guide creation and promotion?
+Please leave them below.